echox-js/echox/docs/introduction/what-is-echox.md

 ]);
 ```

 _EchoX.reactive_ returns a reactive scope, where stores the states you defined.
-Then you can bind states with the attributes or child nodes of DOMs using _EchoX.observe_.
+Then you can bind states with the attributes or child nodes of DOMs using _EchoX.$_.
 This is the _reactive_ in the philosophy.

 Please refer to [Applying Reactivity](/reference/applying-reactivity) for more information.